djradon/public-notes/idea.the-three-uses-for-information.md

 ---
 id: voEc4Qo3rjQNLC3b5wOaM
 title: The Three Uses for Information
-desc: 'useful for life or decision making; gossip or signaling; entertainment'
+desc: useful for life or decision making; gossip or signaling; entertainment
 updated: 1644091881015
 created: 1643957460762
 ---